coreos/docs/quay-enterprise/configure-syslog-ng.md

 ## Redirecting syslog to /dev/stdout

-By default, Quay Enterprise logs most relevant for debugging to `/var/log/syslog` within the container. [syslog-ng](https://en.wikipedia.org/wiki/Syslog-ng) can be configured to redirect these logs to `/dev/stdout` which will allow for collection by most logging solutions:
+By default, Quay Enterprise saves logs most relevant for debugging to `/var/log/syslog` within the container. [syslog-ng][syslog-ng] can be configured to redirect these logs to `/dev/stdout` which will allow for collection by most logging solutions:

 Create `syslog-ng-extra.conf` with the following content: